cristinallort/DistributedSystems_IBMCloud/README.md

 Because each mapping operation is independent of the others, all maps can be performed in parallel.
 The same occurs to the reducers, given that all outputs of the map operation with the same key are handed to the same reducer.

 ## How to execute it?
+1. Create an IBM Cloud account -> then create a bucket and upload a text file.
+2. Modify ibm_cloud_config.txt -> include your credentials and change the format to yaml format.
+3. Change "cattydeposito" to your bucket name in all the files.
+4. Login to IBM Cloud in your console (Linux): ibmcloud login -a cloud.ibm.com
+5. Execute the makefile (Linux).
+6. Execute orchestrator.py:
+python3 orchestrator.py "file_name" "number_of_partitions"

 ## Architecture and implementation